tharunShiv/e-commerce-customer-data-analysis/README.md

 profits.

 ### How do I view the code?
-You need Jupyter Notebook to view the interactive version of this iPython Notebook.
+Click on the Data_Analysis.ipynb to view the code with output.